 I am doing my best and I am confident that is enough to get me to the vision of the wedding and the holiday I have in my mind.
 That thought did not come easily, though.
 I have second guessed myself several times.
 I have wondered why I took on so much and have found myself being anxious about some of the tasks.
 But I don’t let these thoughts morph into thoughts of giving up or just doing enough to get by.

 Some people tell me that it must be so stressful, or that I am doing way too much, or that I am crazy for trying to be superwoman.
 But I don’t take in what they say.
 Making adjustments to get through this time has to come from inside me, from my own values and vision for the future.
-What I can accomplish is only limited by what is inside my head.
+What I can accomplish is limited only by what is inside my head.
 Therefore, I cannot let other’s fears and anxieties cloud my vision.

 I have learned to ask for help and graciously accept when it is offered.
 One friend helps me more than I can say and a few others give encouragement.
 I accept the encouragement, but I don’t rely on it.
 If I perform just to get reinforcement from others, I will find myself at the mercy of their opinions.